Personal Academic Tutor

 • Maintain a general overview of each PAT student's academic progress.

-• Provide a final reference for PAT students upon completion or leaving the University.
+• Provide a final reference for PAT students upon completion of their course.

 PAT Meetings

-For most students, your first meeting with your PAT will then take place during Induction/Welcome Week.
+For most students, your first meeting with your PAT will take place on the Monday of Welcome Week.
 It is important that you attend this initial meeting so that you can meet your PAT and establish clear lines of communication for the future.
 Your PAT will also advise you of the times in the week that they are normally available to meet you and how to arrange appointments.

-Although the PAT role is primarily concerned with academic progression, you should feel free to consult your PAT at any time about any personal issues impacting upon your ability to attend taught sessions, study effectively or perform to the best of your ability.
-If your PAT cannot help you directly, they will suggest other sources of support, advice and guidance that may be available to you, both within and outside of the University.
+Although the PAT role is primarily concerned with academic progress, you can ask your PAT to signpost you to the appropriate service for non-academic matters.
+For example, a team within Student Services for any personal issues impacting upon your ability to attend taught sessions, study effectively, or perform to the best of your ability.

 Changing your PAT

-If students change programmes or move towards specific disciplines that are not within their PAT's area of expertise (particularly in the second and third years), then they can request to change PAT.
-If you wish to change your PAT, you should first speak to either your Programme Leader or Head of Department to discuss the reasons for the change and complete a form to formally request this.
-If your request is approved, then a new PAT will be allocated to you as appropriate.
+If students change courses or move towards specific disciplines that are not within their PAT's area of expertise (particularly in the second and third years), then you can request to change PAT.
+If you wish to change your PAT, you should first contact your current PAT or your Course Leader to discuss the reasons for the change and complete a form to formally request this.